entwickler32/DS1054Z_data_logger/README.md

 # DS1054Z_data_logger

 This script is modified to run in a python3 environment.
 With python3.13 there is no telnetlib bundled any more.
-It necessary to install telnetlib-313-and-up (https://pypi.org/project/telnetlib-313-and-up/).
+It is necessary to install telnetlib-313-and-up (https://pypi.org/project/telnetlib-313-and-up/).

 '**DS1054Z_logger.py**' is a Python script that adds Vavg measurement for all the 4 channels of a Rigol DS1054Z oscilloscope, then periodically log the Vavg values in a PC file using a LAN connexion between computer and oscilloscope.
 No drivers are required to be installed on the PC.